dpck/src/README.md

  <tr></tr>
  <tr>
   <td>
    Used in the display message.
+Obtained with the <code>getCompilerVersion</code> method.
   </td>
  </tr>
  <tr>